 Built 1895 for Narcissa Willis, the Moody Mansion was, first, the Willis Mansion.
-Yet Narcissa had called for the opulent estate much earlier: a Galveston socialite, Narcissa wanted a sizable, stately home to impress her ever-growing social sphere.
-Her husband, however, declined her entreaties.
+Narcissa had actually wanted the house much sooner.

-Not from lack of funds, of course.
 Richard had been a prosperous cotton broker who could afford the mansion.
-Yet unlike Narcissa, Richard preferred to liquidate his assets.
+Unlike Narcissa, Richard preferred to keep his assets liquid.
 Cash was easier to inherit than property, especially whenever you were dividing it amongst ten children.

-Narcissa’s isolation was nevertheless short-lived.
+Narcissa’s sad isolation was at least short-lived.
 Narcissa died in 1899, and her daughter, Beatrice, put the Moody Mansion for sale.

 While there have been no specific hauntings, guests have overheard disembodied voices alongside unidentified footsteps.
 Perhaps Narcissa still considers the Moody Mansion her own?

-Although the Moody Mansion has less notoriety as a “haunted house,” this extravagant estate is worth the stop.
-The unearthly appearance of the property is peerlessly matched, foreboding and phantom-like.
+Haunted or not, the unearthly appearance of the property is peerlessly matched, foreboding and phantom-like.
 It’s sure to spook the skeptic and superstitious alike.
 Plus, your camera may catch what the naked eye couldn’t.

 This Romanesque 31-room mansion was designed by the architect William H. Tyndall.
 It features stained glass windows, hand-carved woodwork, and rounded arches among brick walls and limestone dressing.

 Tyndall designed the estate specifically to Narcissa’s tastes, which may explain its singularity.
 Tyndall likewise utilized cross-culture features, making the Moody Mansion difficult to categorize or classify.